 Instrument clusters are directly powered by battery which typically ranges from 12V to 13.5V.
-PMIC is a switched regulator IC that regulates down/up to voltages for MCU, memory, ICs, and functions such as TFT LCD, communication interfaces, and back lighting based on the functional requirements.
+PMIC is a switched regulator IC that regulates down/up to voltages for microcontroller, memory, ICs, and functions such as TFT LCD, communication interfaces, and back lighting based on the functional requirements.

 Instrument clusters should work in harsh conditions such as load dump, reverse battery polarity, transients, cold crank and warm crank conditions.
 During these conditions, the cluster is susceptible to large transients on the inputs and outputs of the system which contribute to disturbances in the display, such as distorted segments, missing segments, etc.

 So, appropriate input protection is needed for a battery regulator with wide input-voltage range to a constant output in order to protect the downstream components from detrimental input voltage transients.